Curriculum & Schedule

 Adult Inpatient Psychiatric Service

-We have three units with 25 beds each in the Behavioral Health Pavilion for adult patients.
+We have four units with 25 beds each in the Behavioral Health Pavilion for adult patients.
 Patients can be admitted through our Psychiatric Emergency Department or after a consult from our Medical, Surgery, Rehab, or OB/GYN units.
 We offer in-depth care for psychiatric patients.
 Our team, led by doctors, includes therapists, social workers, counselors, and round-the-clock nurses.
 We aim to quickly understand each patient's needs and design treatments to help them get better and smoothly transition back into their community.

 Adult Mental Health Outpatient Services